SGLT2 Inhibitors — Bone Fractures, Kidney Damage, Heart Attack, Amputations

 We are currently investigating claims from patients taking Invokana, Farxiga and other SGLT2 inhibitors who suffered bone fractures or serious side effects related to symptoms of diabetic ketoacidosis, kidney damage, heart attacks, and amputation.

-If this sounds like you or someone you know, please call us at 1-866-900-7078 or click here to speak with a North Carolina lawyer who may be able to help you determine if you have a claim.
+If this sounds like you or someone you know, please call us at 1-866-900-7078 or click here to speak with a personal injury lawyer who may be able to help you determine if you have a claim.